Bima Sakti

-Bima Sakti Tukiman (born 23 January 1976) is a retired Indonesian footballer and current head coach of the Indonesia U16 football team.
+Bima Sakti Tukiman (born 23 January 1976) is a former Indonesia football player and currently assistant coach of Indonesia U-20.
 He was named after the galaxy Milky Way, called "Bima Sakti" in Indonesian language.

+Managerial statistics

 Club career

+Shortly after graduating from PSSI Primavera program, he did an unsuccessful trial at Helsingborg IF, however he did brings home valuable lesson about the vastly different approach of attitude at training in europe compared to his experience so far with local teams, which he recalled, "In Europe you have to give 100% even in training, because you'll carry that attitude in real match, while back then, in Indonesia training was more lax and our players rarely give his all to prevent exhaustion in training."

 During his playing career, Bima played for PKT Bontang, Pelita Jaya, PSM Makassar, PSPS Pekanbaru, Persema Malang, Persepar Palangkaraya, Mitra Kukar, Gresik United and Persiba Balikpapan before his retirement in 2016.

 International career

 His debut for the senior national team happened on 4 December 1995 at the age of 19.
-He was a member of PSSI Primavera Program in mid 1990s.
-As of 2012, his national caps total just short of Kurniawan Dwi Yulianto's (Kurniawan's 60 to Bima's 56 caps).
+He was a member of PSSI Primavera Program in the mid 1990s.
+As of 2012, his total national caps were just short of Kurniawan Dwi Yulianto's (Kurniawan's 60 to Bima's 56 caps).